UNINETTSigma2/documentation/software/userinstallsw/perl.md

-# Installing perl packages
+# Installing Perl modules

-Many Perl packages have numerous dependencies, and different modules can have conflicting dependencies.
+Many Perl modules have numerous dependencies, and different modules can have conflicting dependencies.
 The current 'best practices' regarding Perl modules is therefore to install your own modules, and even have separate modules installed for different projects/programs.
 Thus, on our HPC systems, we only install a small set of modules that are heavily used, or are compiled against